 I recommend no less than 2 weeks for your road trip.
 This is a vast region, with some of the best beaches in Mexico, world-class diving, and opportunities for hiking and mountain biking.
 You will need a good amount of time to explore everything that Baja has to offer.

 While the Baja is generally safe to visit, traveling around the region comes with some caveats.
 Stay on main roads and limit your driving to day time.
 Avoid remote areas with bad roads, as it can take a while to get help if anything happens.

 Is Baja California in Mexico?

-The Baja California Peninsula is located in northwestern Mexico and consists of two states, Baja California Sur and Baja California, also known as Baja Norte.
-While Baja California shares border with California and Arizona, it’s not part of the U.S.
+The Baja California Peninsula is in northwestern Mexico and consists of two states, Baja California Sur and Baja California, also known as Baja Norte.
+Although Baja California shares border with California and Arizona, it’s not part of the U.S.

 Do you need a passport to go to Baja?

 If you are traveling to Baja California from the United States, or any other country, you will need a passport.
 Whether you are traveling to this Mexican state by car, plane or boat, you will need to show your passport when you arrive at the customs.

 What is the best time of year to visit Baja California?